 B. PROCEEDINGS:

-1. The meeting shall be €exclusively for members.
+1. The meeting shall be exclusively for members.

-It shall he held once a year-the 1st Sunday of August along with the Annual dinner.
+Annual GBM shall he held once a year-the 1st Sunday of August along with the Annual dinner.
+If there is any changes this shall be intimated to all members via email and displayed in the website of the association.

 The proceedings of the meeting will be conducted by the President.

-Any suggestions should be sent in writing to the President by the 25th of June of the concerned year.
+Any suggestions should be sent in writing to the President via official JAA email at least 14 days before the scheduled date of annual GBM and at least 24 hours before any emergency GBM

 The Agenda will be published in the JAA official website before the General Body meeting